 We believe that the parents/carers of children with SEND play an essential role in supporting their children's progress both in and out of school, so we ensure strong links with parents.
-The school's Inclusion Manager and Inclusion Team are always available before and after school to talk to, should parents/carers have any queries or concerns.
-The SENDCO also runs termly information sessions for parents, to which all parents of children with SEND are invited by letter.
+The school's Parent Support Advisor is always available before and after school to talk to, should parents/carers have any queries or concerns.
+The SENDCO also runs termly meetings for parents, to which all parents of children with SEND are invited by letter.
 Further appointments can be made with the SENDCO as required by contacting the school.
 Class teachers are also available each day after school or by appointment.
-If they are unable to answer a question directly, they may consult the SENDCO or inclusion manager and will report back as soon as possible.
+If they are unable to answer a question directly, they may consult the SENDCO and will report back as soon as possible.
 Feedback on provision for children with SEND is also encouraged on our termly parent questionnaires, which are handed out at parents' evenings.
 Parents of children with an Education, Health and Care Plan are also invited to attend a review meeting, at least once a year.